-4. The company efficiently utilizes its lean cost structure as one of its main sources of competitive advantage.
-“Amazon can operate on razor-thin margins and still make money on the transaction.
-Physical retailers can’t do that and if they drop prices online they risk cannibalizing their own sales and driving margin down while having all the same overhead costs.”
-This advantage is gained by Amazon by an extensive exploitation of the economies of scale.
-Accordingly, Amazon has been justly described as “a brutal competitor for brick and mortar merchants due to their large and growing cost advantages and a maniacal commitment to having the lowest prices anywhere”.

 4. Efficient customer relationship management practices also belong to the list of strengths possessed by the online retailer.
 “Amazon has a reputation for providing customers with everything that they need, all in one place.
 What has since become known as ‘the Amazon Effect’, the company have successfully managed relations with millions of customers without ever meeting them face-to-face.”
 Amazon’s customer relationship management practices effectively integrate customer data collection and the usage of the data for service personalization.
 Moreover, Amazon’s returns process is dealt with entirely online via a customer’s account.

 1. Amazon revenues and scope of operations are highly seasonal with direct implications on a wide range of business practices and processes, especially HR practices.
 Sales and revenues tend to peak in Q4 annually and the company experiences an urgent need for extra workforce during the same period of time.
 The company generated 33%, 32%, and 34% of its annual revenue during the fourth quarter of 2015, 2016, and 2017.
 Dramatic fluctuations of the need for the workforce over the course of the year is a significant weakness as it increases the costs of employee training and development along with other disadvantages in several levels.

-A later crawl shows: